 In August 2008, our Board of Directors approved a share repurchase plan under which we may repurchase up to 2.5 percent of our outstanding shares of common stock from time to time in open market or privately negotiated transactions.
 In May 2009, our Board of Directors approved an extension and increase to the plan which authorized us to repurchase up to an additional 2.5 percent of our outstanding shares of common stock.
 In May 2010, our Board of Directors approved an extension of our share repurchase plan to June 30, 2011.
 During the year ended December 31, 2009, we purchased a total of 583,572 shares of our common stock on the open market for \$2,234,892, including brokerage commissions.
 During the year ended December 31, 2008, we purchased a total of 378,107 shares of our common stock on the open market for \$3,191,008, including brokerage commissions.
-At June 15, 2010, the total number of remaining shares authorized for repurchase was 1,794,971.
+At October 15, 2010, the total number of remaining shares authorized for repurchase was 1,794,971.
 We currently hold the shares we repurchased in treasury.
+Notice is hereby given in accordance with Section 23 of the 1940 Act that from time to time we may purchase shares of our common stock in the open market at prevailing market prices.

 We intend to pay quarterly dividends to our common stockholders.
 The amount of our quarterly dividend is determined by our board of directors.
-On May 5, 2010, our Board of Directors declared a dividend of \$0.32 per share, payable on July 2, 2010 to stockholders of record at the close of business on May 17, 2010.
-Purchasers of our common stock in this offering will not receive this dividend.
+On August 4, 2010, our Board of Directors declared a dividend of \$0.32 per share, payable on October 1, 2010 to stockholders of record at the close of business on September 17, 2010.